Facebook ads for local businesses is one of the best ways for brick and mortar business owners to compete with a growing number of challenges

 Big box stores can run multi-million dollar ad campaigns.
 Ecommerce sites have insanely low overhead that let’s them sell products for low, low prices.
 And, the media has changed the way we advertise.

-To put it simply, it’s hard out there for a brick and mortar business.
+To put it simply, it’s hard out there for a local brick and mortar business.

 If you’re already on Facebook, you know what a powerful platform it is and this article is going to teach you why Facebook ads work for local businesses and how to create your first ad campaign for just a few dollars a day.

-In the past decade or two media has changed drastically.
-Newspapers and magazines are going fully digital, and some are folding.
+In the past decade or two, the media has changed drastically.
+Many newspapers and magazines are going fully digital.
 We watch TV through services like Netflix and Hulu instead of local channels or paying for cable.
 And, streaming music services have replaced the radio.

-As traditional forms of media have been on the decline, social media has grown, and grown, and grown.
-And as old media withers away, so does traditional advertising.
+As traditional forms of media decline, so does traditional advertising.
+Meanwhile, social media has grown, and grown, and grown.

-Spending your money on those kinds of ads just isn’t an effective use of your funds.
+Spending your money on traditional ads, such as radio, newspaper, or magazine ads, just isn’t an effective use of your funds.

-Say you run a doggie grooming salon.
-Your customers will mostly live in your area.
-They’re obviously dog lovers.
-Gen X and millennials might be more likely to take their dogs to a groomer than older or younger generations.
+Say you run a dog grooming salon.
+Your customers will be dog lovers who generally live in your area.
+You might also know that Gen X and millennials are more likely to take their dogs to a groomer than other generations.

 That’s really valuable information, and you can use it to target your audience.
-This means you can show your ads to the kind of people who are more likely than others to pay for your services.
+You can show your ads only to dog owners in your area that are in the age range of your target customer.

 Now, that’s for finding new customers, but you can take it even farther – if you have email addresses or phone numbers from past customers, you can target those people with special ad campaigns that encourage them to stop back in.